-1 2 3 4 6.
-Section 8(c) is intended to insure that so long as a party is pursuing the arbitration process while requesting the court to provide provisional relief under RUAA section 8(a) or (b), the motion to the court should not act as a waiver of that party's right to arbitrate a matter.
-See CAL.
-CIV.
-PROC.
-CODE §1281.8(d).
-5 6 7.
-If there is more than one arbitrator to be appointed, then unless the parties have otherwise agreed, they must act by majority action in accordance with section 13.
-7 SECTION 9.
+RUAA Section 8(a) or (b), the motion to the court should not act as a waiver of that party's right to arbitrate a matter.
+See Cal.
+Civ.
+Proc.
+Code §1281.8(d).

+SECTION 9.
 INITIATION OF ARBITRATION.

-8 (a) A person initiates an arbitration proceeding by serving a notice in a 9 record upon the other parties to the agreement to arbitrate in the manner in which the 10 parties agree or, in the absence of agreement, by mail certified or registered, return receip- 11 requested, or by personal service as authorized in a civil action.
-The notice must describe 12 the nature of the controversy and the remedy sought.
-13 (b) Unless the other person interposes an objection as to lack of or 14 insufficiency of notice not later than the commencement of the arbitration hearing under 15 Section 15(c), that person's appearance at the hearing waives any objection under this 16 Section.
-17 Reporter's Notes: 18 1.
-The Drafting Committee decided to include a new provision in the RUAA 19 regarding initiation of an arbitration proceeding which is more formal than the notice 20 21 requirements in section 2.
+- (a) A person initiates an arbitration proceeding by giving notice in a record upon the other parties to the agreement to arbitrate in the manner in which the parties agree or, in the absence of agreement, by mail certified or registered, return receipt requested and obtained, or by service as authorized for the initiation of a civil action.
+The notice must describe the nature of the controversy and the remedy sought. - (b) Unless a person interposes an objection as to lack or insufficiency of notice under Section 15(c) not later than the commencement of the arbitration hearing, the person's appearance at the hearing waives any objection to lack of or insufficiency of notice.

+- 1. The Drafting Committee decided to include a new provision in the RUAA regarding initiation of an arbitration proceeding which is more formal than the notice requirements in Section 2.
 Section 9(a) includes both the means of bringing the notice to the attention of the other parties and the contents of the notice of a claim.
-The language 22 in new section 9 is based upon the Florida arbitration statute and, to some extent, the 23 Indiana arbitration act, both of which include provisions regarding the commencement of 24 an arbitration.
-FLA.
-STAT.
-ANN. \$648.08 (1990); IND.
-CODE \$34-57-2-2 (1998).
-25 2.
-Both the means of giving the notice and the content of the notice are subject to 26 the parties' agreement under sections 4(b)(2) and 9(a) so long as any restrictions on the 27 means or content are reasonable.
-Not only does this approach comport with the concept of party autonomy in arbitration but it also recognizes that many parties utilize arbitration n organizations that require greater or lesser specificity of notice and service.
+The language in new Section 9 is based upon the Florida arbitration statute and, to some extent, the Indiana arbitration act, both of which include provisions regarding the commencement of an arbitration.
+Fla.
+Stat.
+Ann. §648.08 (1990); Ind.
+Code §34-57-2-2 (1998). - 2.
+Both the means of giving the notice and the content of the notice are subject to the parties' agreement under Sections 4(b)(2) and 9(a) so long as any restrictions on the means or content are reasonable.
+Not only does this approach comport with the concept of party autonomy in arbitration but it also recognizes that many parties utilize arbitration organizations that require greater or lesser specificity of notice and service.

-3. The introductory language to section 9(a) is the means of informing other parties of the arbitration proceeding.
-Many arbitration institutions allow parties to initiate arbitration through the use of regular mail and do not require "mail registered or certified, return receipt requested."
+3. The introductory language to Section 9(a) is the means of informing other parties of the arbitration proceeding.
+Many arbitration organizations allow parties to initiate arbitration through the use of regular mail and do not require registered mail or service as in a civil action.
 See, e.g., American Arb.
 Ass'n, National Rules for the Resolution of Employment Disputes, R. 4(b)(i)(2); Center for Public Resources, Rules for Non-Administered Arbitration of Business Disputes, R. 2.1; National Arb.
 Forum Code of Pro.
 R. 6(B); National Ass'n of Securities Dealers Code of Arb.
 Procedure, Part I, sec.
 25(a); New York Stock Exchange Arb.
 Rules, R. 612(b).
-This more informal means of giving notice without evidence of receipt would be allowed under section 9 because section 4(b)(2) allows the parties to agree to the means of giving notice so long as there are no unreasonable restrictions.
+This more informal means of giving notice without evidence of receipt would be allowed under Section 9 because Section 4(b)(2) allows the parties to agree to the means of giving notice so long as there are no unreasonable restrictions.

-Likewise parties, particularly in light of the increase in electronic commerce, may decide to arbitrate any disputes arising between them and to provide notice of the initiation or other proceedings of the arbitration process through electronic means.
+Likewise parties, particularly in light of the increase in electronic commerce, may decide to arbitrate disputes arising between them and to provide notice of the initiation or other proceedings of the arbitration process through electronic means.
 See, e.g., National Arb.
 Forum Code of Pro.
 R. 6(B).